encoredev/encore/docs/platform/migration/migrate-to-encore.md

 #### Design your APIs

 Since Encore is designed to build distributed systems, it should be straightforward to build a new system that integrates with your existing backend through APIs.
-See the [defining APIs documentation](/docs/primitives/apis) for more details.
+See the [defining APIs documentation](/docs/ts/primitives/defining-apis) for more details.

-Should you want to accept webhooks, that's simple to do using Encore's [Raw endpoints](/docs/primitives/raw-endpoints) as described in the [webhooks guide](/docs/how-to/webhooks).
+Should you want to accept webhooks, that's simple to do using Encore's [Raw endpoints](/docs/ts/primitives/raw-endpoints).

 You can also generate API clients in several languages, which makes it simple to integrate with frontends or other systems.
-See the [Client Generation documentation](/docs/develop/client-generation) for more details.
+See the [Client Generation documentation](/docs/ts/cli/client-generation) for more details.

 #### Storing Secrets

-When you need to store secrets, you can use Encore's built-in [secrets manager](/docs/primitives/secrets).
+When you need to store secrets, you can use Encore's built-in [secrets manager](/docs/ts/primitives/secrets).
 It lets you store and manage secrets for all environments, and will automatically provision a secret manager in your cloud account once you deploy to production.

 #### Connect to an existing database

-When you create an Encore service and add a [database](/docs/primitives/databases) to it, Encore will automatically provision the necessary infrastructure for you.
+When you create an Encore service and add a [database](/docs/ts/primitives/databases) to it, Encore will automatically provision the necessary infrastructure for you.
 When migrating, it's common to also want to connect to an existing database.
-[See this guide](/docs/how-to/connect-existing-db) for instructions on how to do that with Encore.
+[See this guide](/docs/go/primitives/connect-existing-db) for instructions on how to do that with Encore.

 ### 3. Deploy to your cloud account

-Once you're ready to deploy, you can [connect your cloud account](/docs/deploy/own-cloud) (GCP or AWS) and have Encore deploy and provision your new system directly in your existing account.
+Once you're ready to deploy, you can [connect your cloud account](/docs/platform/infrastructure/own-cloud) (GCP or AWS) and have Encore deploy and provision your new system directly in your existing account.

-See the [infrastructure documentation](/docs/deploy/infra#production-infrastructure) for details on how Encore provisions cloud infrastructure for each cloud provider.
+See the [infrastructure documentation](/docs/platform/infrastructure/infra#production-infrastructure) for details on how Encore provisions cloud infrastructure for each cloud provider.

 ### Rinse and repeat